13.2 Student Support

 A $2,500 award to full-time graduate students (Canadian citizens, Permanent Residents and International Visa students) who are working toward the completion of a master’s degree in MISSM or MISAM.
 Recipients must have completed a minimum of 80% of a full-course load (12 credits) in the qualifying term; earned a minimum 3.7 GPA; and be registered in a minimum 60% of a full-course load (9 credits) in the subsequent semester in order to receive payment of the award.
 Concordia University of Edmonton automatically identifies eligible students at the end of each semester.
 Students may receive this award only once during their degree program.
 Students on an approved Leave of Absence may request a scholarship disbursement deferral.

-A gold medal presented on behalf of and in the name of the Governor General of Canada to the student graduating with the highest academic standing in a graduate (i.e., master’s) degree program.
-This medal is awarded for academic excellence only.
+A gold medal presented on behalf of and in the name of the Governor General of Canada to the student graduating with the highest academic standing in a graduate degree program.

-- Open to students enrolled in the Masters of Information System Security Management, Masters of Information Systems Assurance Management, and the Master of Arts in Biblical and Christian Studies degree programs.
+The award is open to students enrolled in the Masters of Information Systems Security Management, Masters of Information Systems Assurance Management, and the Master of Arts in Biblical and Christian Studies degree programs.

-- Academic standing is based on both the graduate grade point average (GGPA), calculated using the required credits for degree, the strength of the research record, and/or the strength of the thesis.
-The strength of the research record and/or the strength of the thesis are based on the recommendations of the Graduate Program.
+Academic standing is based on both the graduate grade point average (GGPA), calculated using the required credits for degree, and the strength of the research record, and/or the strength of the thesis.

 MA in Biblical and Christian Studies Entrance Scholarship